AWikia/SkinEvelution/docs/index.md

 With the inclusion of Sticky sidebars and Sticky Community Header, you can have many of the known tools MediaWiki following you.

-Evelution Desktop Skin in two different main Breakpoint Sizes, 705px & 1280px
+Evelution Desktop Skin in three different main Breakpoint Sizes, 705px, 1280px & 1500px.
+It is maintained by Qora Qore Telecommunities, A Techno Services and all other CPE Evelution Developers

 You can read more about the skin [here](Overview.md)